OkaeriPoland/okaeri-platform/bukkit/I18N_COLORS.md

 ## colors.yml

 All matchers are defined by `colors.yml` in the `path` of specific `@Messages` group.
-File would be unpacked from plugin's resources and available to the end-user if `unpack = true`.
+File would be unpacked from plugin's resources or defaults and available to the end-user if `unpack = true`.
 When unpacking is disabled, it can be manually created.

 Each matcher entry consists of:
 - pattern: regex expression that must match whole key